Juul: Research misconduct

 In 2021, Juul paid $51,000 to devote the entire May/June issue American Journal of Health Behavior to publishing 11 studies that it funded to show its products helped smokers quit.
 While all papers have been peer-reviewed (with a 12th paper being rejected), the legitimacy of the process has been discussed by academics.
 The American Prospect described this move as "taking academic corruption to a new level".
-A 2021 study in Tobacco Control found that less than half of clinical trials sponsored by Juul were properly reported, although such actions are common practise in most clinical trials.
+A 2021 study in Tobacco Control found that less than half of clinical trials sponsored by Juul were properly reported.